Introduction

 ISO 27001 Annex A 5.11 Purpose

-Annex A 5.2 is a preventive control that ensures you protect the organisations assets as part of the process of changing or terminating employment, contract or agreement.
+The purpose of ISO 27001 Annex A 5.11 is to ensure you protect the organisations assets as part of the process of changing or terminating employment, contract or agreement.

 ISO 27001 Annex A 5.11 Definition